AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 * Figuring out what should be done with packets is done by _the control plane/in the slow path/on the CPU/by the controller_ or similar phrases.
 I will refer to all of this as "the control plane".
 * Actually forwarding the packets  is done by _the data plane/in the fast path/in the hardware/in the switch_ and such.
 I will refer to this as "the data plane".

-Software-defined networking makes these distinctions not always entirely obvious, but I will mention cases like that.
+Software-defined networking somewhat blurs these distinctions.
+I will mention cases like that.

 # 1. High-level Overview

-A _switch_ (or an L2 switch :-) ) is an L2-only thing.
-It knows about L2 stuff such as MAC addresses and ports.
+A _switch_ (or an L2 switch :-) ) is an L2-only<sup>[1](#fn1)</sup> thing.
+It knows about L2 stuff such as MAC addresses and ports<sup>[2](#fn2)</sup>.
 It does **not** know about anything like IP addresses.
 It has a **MAC table**: it maps MAC addresses to ports.

 A _router_ (or an L3 switch by some people's vocabulary) operates on L3 only.
 It knows about L3 stuff such as IP addresses and interfaces and hosts.
-It does **not** know about L2 stuff such as MAC addresses or ports.<sup>[2](#fn2)</sup> In fact, the routing parts of the router would not have to be changed at all if you decided to use something other than ethernet on L2.
+It does **not** know about L2 stuff such as MAC addresses or ports.<sup>[3](#fn3)</sup> In fact, the routing parts of the router would not have to be changed at all if you decided to use something other than ethernet on L2.
 It has a **routing table** (details later): a table of subnets/prefixes and how to reach them.

 What you normally call a router (that box sitting over there) is actually a router (for handling L3) and one or more switches (for handling L2), and some glue in between.
 They may in fact be separate chips in hardware.

 You need glue to put together the L2 and the L3.
 This "L2.5" glue is ARP (or NDP for IPv6).
-It usually lives in the router, but it is glue, not routing, and it can be thought of separately.
+It usually lives in the router, but it is glue, not routing, and you can think about it separately.

 ## The Data Plane: Life of a Packet

 When a packet arrives and needs to be sent further, these things have to happen to it:

-1. It needs to be _routed_: the **router**, based on L3 information, decides where it needs to go ,in L3 speak -- it will decide which _host_ to send it to, but not how.
-This corresponds to the _routing table_ (or FIB).
+1. It needs to be _routed_: the **router**, based on L3 information, decides where it needs to go, in L3 speak -- it will decide which _host_ to send it to, but not how.
+This corresponds to the _[routing table](https://en.wikipedia.org/wiki/Routing_table)_.
 2. It needs to be passed down to L2: this is where the L2.5 ARP/NDP **glue** translates the L3-speak IP address to L2-speak MAC address.
 This is the _ARP table_.
 3. It needs to be _forwarded_ on the correct port: the **switch** puts the packet on the correct port.
 This is the _MAC table_.